work-nchc/Log-Analyzer-of-VMware-Horizon-for-Usage-Calculation/README.md

 Calculate the vdi usage from [report.csv].
 A csv file with cores per desktop data can be delivered.
 There will be an input dialogue if arguments are absent.

 A .usage file listing the usage consumed by each user will present after running this script.
-If there is a record of which begin time later than its end time, it will be printed on the standard output.
+If there is a record of which beginning time later than its ending time, it will be printed on the standard output.

 ---
 Usage Sorting: